-For serious manufacturing, nothing beats the power of an industrial CNC machine; however, while full-size machines are incredibly powerful, they’re a bit much for home workshops–-not just in power, but in price.
-Hobbyists, DIY enthusiasts, and smaller machine shops need an affordable CNC machine for metal projects that fits their budget and space restrictions.
+For serious manufacturing, nothing beats the power of an industrial CNC machine; however, while full-size machines are incredibly powerful, they’re a bit much for home workshops–-not just in power but in price.
+Hobbyists, DIY enthusiasts, and smaller machine shops need an affordable CNC machine for metal projects that fit their budget and space restrictions.

-This post will look at some of the benefits of using a small, affordable CNC machine for metal cutting, the options these machines can provide, and how to get affordable material to machine.
+This post will look at some of the benefits of using a small, affordable CNC machine for metal cutting, the options these metal CNC machines can provide, and how to get affordable materials for the machine.

 Why Home Fabricators and Machinists Love Desktop CNC Machines

 Desktop CNC machines have become increasingly prevalent in home shops that lack the room or resources for a large, freestanding unit.
 Sales of small, affordable CNC machines for metal and other materials have become very competitive over the past twenty years or so.
 But what exactly makes these metal CNC machines ideal for home use?

 Most home machinists don’t need a full-size industrial mill or lathe, nor do they have the space to accommodate one.
 Industrial CNC machines are often very large and weigh multiple tons, which is good for large manufacturers cutting large workpieces, but not so much for the hobbyist working in the garage.
 Desktop CNC metal machines offer similar capabilities and performance for machinists who don’t need a large working envelope.